tnigon/sip/README.md

 # Subjective Image Processing
-The main goal of this project is to quantify the influence of various hyperspectral image processing steps on final model accuracy for predicting crop nitrogen uptake in maize.
+The main goal of this project was to quantify the influence of various hyperspectral image processing steps on final model accuracy for predicting crop nitrogen uptake in maize.

 This repository aims to track project scripts, methodology, and data over time by leveraging git version control tools.
-Anytime a "run" is processed on the Minnesota Supercomputer, there will be a "release" published in the repository indicating a particular version of the code used to generate that particular data.
+Anytime a "run" is processed on the Minnesota Supercomputer, a "release" is published in the repository indicating a particular version of the code used to generate that particular data.

 The results from this analysis are organized such that the meta results files have "msi_X" in there filename, indicating the MSI run number.
 For example, msi_1_hs_settings.csv is a table of the image processing settings evaluated in MSI run #1.
 There is also a folder titled "msi_X_results" (e.g., msi_1_results) that contains a directory for each image processing scenario (e.g., "mis_1_results/msi_1_005" contains the results for MSI run #1, image processing scenario #5).